The process for publishing an RFC begins when an Internet-Draft is approved by one of the publication streams:

 Sometimes groups of documents are managed together as a cluster.
 This can be for two reasons:

-Clusters can include both documents that are in the queue and those that are either already published or not yet in the queue (shown as NOT-RECEIVED
+Clusters can include both documents that are in the queue and those that are not yet in the queue (shown as Not received).

 Clusters are assigned IDs and linked to each document in the cluster.
-The Active Clusters page shows the current clusters and the state of each document in the cluster.
+The Clusters page shows the current clusters and the status of each document in the cluster.

-A document waiting for a normative reference, such as in a cluster, or stream-specified dependency to enter the queue is placed in MISSREF
+A document waiting for a normative reference (or a stream-specified dependency) to enter the queue is shown as blocked and Reference Not Received.
+Specifically:

 If the document is not already in RFCXML, it is converted into RFCXML.
 The RFCXML is examined and may be restructured to ensure consistency and readability.
 The editors perform the following updates: